paralin/blocking-worker-io-prototype/README.md

 General approach for writing from host to client:

-1. Host: check byte #1 in the SharedArrayBuffer.
+1. Host: check the Int32Array at index 0 in the SharedArrayBuffer.
 If it's 1, queue the message locally and return.
 If it's 0, write a 4 byte integer with the message length to index 4 and the message contents after it in the SharedArrayBuffer, then use Atomics.store to set index 0 to 1.

-2. Client: use Atomics.wait in a blocking function to wait for either a timeout (third parameter to wait\*\* or for index 0 of the SharedArrayBuffer to be set to 1.
+2. Client: use Atomics.wait in a blocking function to wait for either a timeout (third parameter to wait) or for index 0 of the Int32Array view of the SharedArrayBuffer to be set to 1.
 Read the integer with the message length.
 Read the message contents to a Uint8Array.
 Set position 0 to 0.
 Return the uint8array.
 Send a message with postMessage on port2 acking receiving the message.